-- Avoid driving for long periods at constant speed, either fast or slow, and do not run the engine over 4,000 rpm. - Do not accelerate at full throttle in any gear. - Avoid quick starts. - Avoid hard braking as much as possible. - Do not tow a trailer for the first 500 miles (800 km).
+- Avoid driving for long periods at constant speed, either fast or slow, and do not run the engine over 4,000 rpm. - Do not accelerate at full throttle in any gear. - · Avoid quick starts. - Avoid hard braking as much as possible. - Do not tow a trailer for the first 500 miles (800 km).
+Your engine, axle or other parts could be damaged.